ignaciotcrespo/frutilla/README.md

     @Frutilla(
-            Given = "a test with Frutilla annotations", When = "it fails due to error",
+            Given = "a test with Frutilla annotations", When = "it fails due to an error",
             Then = {
                     "it shows the test description in the stacktrace", "and in the logs"